 Last Updated on July 9, 2021

-To get a deep insider’s market-fresh view of what DIB orgs can expect their CMMC assessments to look like—and get insights on how to prepare—a recent episode of The Virtual CISO Podcast features Stacy High-Brinkley, VP of Compliance Solutions at Cask, which will be among the first approved C3PAOs.
-Hosting the show as usual is John Verry, Pivot Point Security CISO and Managing Partner.
+To help DIB orgs prepare for their CMMC assessments, a recent episode of The Virtual CISO Podcast features Stacy High-Brinkley, VP of Compliance Solutions at Cask, one of the first approved C3PAOs.
+John Verry, Pivot Point Security CISO and Managing Partner, hosts the show as always.